SuiteBee/aMazeGen/README.md

    - Add cell to maze (WHITE)
 2. Add cells neighboring A to "frontier" (RED)
 3. Choose a random frontier cell B
-   - Add frontier cell to maze
+   - Add frontier cell to maze (WHITE)
    - Carve path back to random cell that is part of the maze
-4. Expand frontier from cell B
+4. Expand frontier from cell B (RED)
 5. Rpeat from step 3. until all cells are visited

 ![prims](https://github.com/user-attachments/assets/501a0d12-3587-4685-a8d2-ee08f04cbcbd)